 Article 3 – Council

 - The governance of the Federation and its affairs shall be vested in the Council of the Federation subject to the provisions in these articles.

 - The Council shall consist of the members of the Executive Committee of the Federation plus two representatives designated by each member association (so called national representatives) who will express its views, cast its vote and deal directly with the President on Federation business.
 Council votes will either occur at Council meetings or by electronic mail.
 In case there is more than one national association, membership on the council is restricted to two voting representatives.
 Each full member association has up to two votes in the Council; and associate members have one vote in the Council.

 - Each member association appoints each year two Council members.

-- In all formal votes, the Council members will be allowed one calendar month to return their electronic ballot.
+- In any electronic (online) ballot, in particular for the admission of new members, Council members will be allowed one calendar month to vote.
 Votes received late will not be counted.
 A majority vote is defined as meaning that the majority of the votes cast within the allotted voting period.
 A two-thirds majority is defined as meaning that at least two-thirds of the votes cast during the allotted voting period.
 Each vote will permit an abstention to be recorded.

 - A formal vote on issues not covered by these statutes which is requested by at least three members of the Council of different member organisations will be taken by an electronic ballot.

 - In the event of any member association not paying its annual membership fee, levy or any other debt to the Federation within twelve months of the date of the original yearly invoice, such member shall not be eligible to either raise or vote on any issue or attend Council meetings of the Federation until past due amounts have been received.